udayakumar-s/ej2-angular-docs/ej2-angular/grid/aggregates/aggregates.md

 ---
-layout: post
-title: Aggregates in Angular Grid component | Syncfusion
-description: Learn here all about Aggregates in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
-control: Aggregates
-publishingplatform: ##Platform_Name##
-documentation: ug
+title: "Aggregates"
+component: "Grid"
+description: "Learn how to aggregate rows, apply custom aggregates, and format the aggregate values in the Essential JS 2 DataGrid control."
 ---

-# Aggregates in Angular Grid component
+# Aggregates

 Aggregate values are displayed in the footer, group footer and group caption of Grid.
 It can be configured through **e-aggregates** directive.
 The [`field`](../../api/grid/aggregateColumnDirective/#field) and [`type`](../../api/grid/aggregateColumnDirective/#type)